Data model structure

 This parameter is used by the provider to call the external API.

 The obtained value can then be used in the data model or directly in the form.
-More about using the data model in the request can be found in the tab [Data model in the interface](https://docs.eximee.com/~/revisions/6RARJsssdz6tDsOideLu/budowanie-aplikacji/interfejs-uzytkownika/formularze/praca-z-komponentami-bazowymi/model-danych-na-interfejsie).
+More about using the data model on the application can be found in the tab [Data model on the interface](https://docs.eximee.com/~/revisions/6RARJsssdz6tDsOideLu/budowanie-aplikacji/interfejs-uzytkownika/formularze/praca-z-komponentami-bazowymi/model-danych-na-interfejsie).

 ---